Master of Speech and Language Sciences MSpeech Honours

 Modules

-You will undertake clinical placements with different client groups in a range of speech and language therapy services, including hospitals, nurseries, schools, rehabilitation settings, and charities.
+You'll undertake clinical placements in a range of speech and language therapy services, including:

-You will continue to develop your knowledge and understanding related to specific client groups such as clients with autism or dementia.
-You will apply your knowledge to the understanding of communication and swallowing disorders.
+You'll develop your knowledge and understanding of specific client groups such as clients with autism or dementia.

 There is an increasing consideration of research in practice and how speech and language therapists can contribute to the evidence base.